 We compete in highly competitive markets against well-known, branded products and low-cost or private label products both domestically and internationally.
 Inherent risks in our competitive strategy include uncertainties concerning trade and consumer acceptance, the effects of consolidation within retailer and distribution channels, and competitive actions.
 Our competitors for these markets include not only our traditional competitors but also private label manufacturers, low-cost manufacturers and rapidly-expanding international manufacturers.
-Some of these competitors may have increased access to financial resources and increased market penetration, which enable them to offer a wider variety of products and services at more competitive prices.
-Alternatively, some of these competitors may have significantly lower product development and manufacturing costs, allowing them to offer products at a lower cost.
+Some of these competitors may have better access to financial resources and greater market penetration, which enable them to offer a wider variety of products and services at more competitive prices.
+Alternatively, some of these competitors may have significantly lower product development and manufacturing costs, allowing them to offer products at a lower price.
 The actions of these competitors could adversely affect our financial results.
 It may be necessary for us to lower prices on our products and increase spending on advertising and promotions, each of which could adversely affect our financial results.

-In addition, we compete in highly competitive regional markets, such as in European personal care and tissue markets, as well as in other areas such as Latin America, Eastern Europe, Africa and Asia.
+In addition, we compete in highly competitive regional markets, such as Latin America, Europe, Africa and Asia.
 Intense competition in these areas may slow our sales growth and earnings potential, as well as adversely impact our margins.

 Our ability to develop new products is affected by whether we can successfully anticipate consumer needs and preferences, develop and fund technological innovations, and receive and maintain necessary patent and trademark protection.
 In addition, we incur substantial development and marketing costs in introducing new and improved products and technologies.
 The introduction of a new consumer product (whether improved or newly developed) usually requires substantial expenditures for advertising and marketing to gain recognition in the marketplace.
 If a product gains consumer acceptance, it normally requires continued advertising and promotional support to maintain its relative market position.
-Some of our competitors are larger and have greater financial resources.
-These competitors may spend more aggressively on advertising and promotional activities, introduce competing products more quickly and respond more effectively to changing business and economic conditions.
+Some of our competitors may spend more aggressively on advertising and promotional activities, introduce competing products more quickly and respond more effectively to changing business and economic conditions

-We may not be successful in developing new and improved products and technologies necessary to compete successfully in the industry, and we may not be successful in advertising, marketing, timely launching and selling our products.
+We may not be successful in developing new or improved products and technologies necessary to compete successfully in the industry, and we may not be successful in advertising, marketing, timely launching and selling our products.